aws-samples/ecs-deep-learning-workshop/README.md

 ## Let's Begin!

 ### Your Challenge:
-There are just not enough cat picturs on social media these days, to the point where it would be amazing to have a social network dedicated to devoted cat lovers around the world.
-Problem is, how do you make sure images uploaded to this niche network are cat related.
+There are just not enough cat pictures on social media these days, to the point where it would be amazing to have a social network dedicated to devoted cat lovers around the world.
+The problem is, how do you make sure images uploaded to this niche network are cat related?
 Image classification to the rescue!

 Implement MXNet to recognize a variety of images, so you can specifically identify ones of our favorite feline friend!